richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 FT900 utilizes RPI server to access Alexa.
-RPI provides separate Alexa instance to each connected FT900 device as if each FT900 is an Echo Dot device, that is each FT900 can be configured to use different Amazon accounts.
+RPI provides separate Alexa instance to each connected FT900 device as if each FT900 is an Echo Dot device, that is each FT900 is not dependend on other FT900s in terms of Aexa usage.
+Moreover, each FT900 can be configured to use different Amazon accounts.

 Most of the audio processing is performed by RPI.
 The FT900 simply enables voice capture and audio playback.